In loco parentis and the Goucher handbook

 The Woman’s College regulations were the first iteration of what is today the Goucher College campus handbook.
 How strident the early college administrators were in enforcing these rules is lost to time, but it’s not difficult to imagine the first generation of Goucher students were as prone to rebellion—as unrestrained in their improprieties—as later ones were.

 The old rules were simple but a touch overbearing (the college was founded in 1885, but the oldest handbook on record is from 1891).
 Students’ wraps and overshoes were to be stored in their proper places.
 You could use any of the stairways, but, really, the south stairway is preferred.
 And do not use the “gymnasium apparatus” without special permission.

-More than a half century later, however, the now-named Goucher College moved from downtown Baltimore to Towson and rapidly expanded.
+By the middle of the 20th century, however, the now-named Goucher College had from downtown Baltimore to Towson and rapidly expanded.
 Expectations for women were changing, fashion was changing, and so, too, was the handbook.

 Judy Barrett ’57 remembers “no slacks or jeans off-campus except Wednesday and Saturday mornings,” she says.
 Linda Whitehurst ’61 remembers that students also couldn’t wear [pants] to class.
 Skirts or dresses were required.